 Rutgers University is the State University of New Jersey and serves more than 50,000 students.
 The Rutgers University Library system contains over 2,000,000 bound volumes and over 1,000,000 government documents, pamphlets and other material.
 The University also has a modern and extensive computer facility.
 The University is centrally located in New Jersey, within easy access to the educational, cultural, and recreational resources of New York and Philadelphia.
 In addition, this region offers a wide range of collaborative and career opportunities in the private sector.

 How to Apply

-Applications are submitted on-line to the Rutgers University Graduate School.
+Applications are submitted on-line to the School of Graduate Studies

 Applicants to the Psychology PhD program must apply to one of the four program areas within the department: Behavioral and Systems Neuroscience, Clinical, Cognitive, or Social psychology.
 Required components of the applications include:

 - Undergraduate transcripts

 - Graduate transcripts, for applicants with prior graduate work

 - GRE scores (verbal, quantitative, and writing.
 The psychology subject test is not required.)